bforsbe/OccuPy/docs/install.md

 <p class="admonition-title">Pre-compiled binaries are not up-to-date during alpha/beta-testing</p>
 <p>
 When software is recently released, it is expected that users report bugs and that these get mended over time.
-This is called (early) alpha-tesing and (later) beta-testing.
+This is called (early) alpha-testing and (later) beta-testing.
 OccuPy is in alpha.
 <br><br>
 Compiled binaries will not be updated as new bugfixes get implemented.
 Once alpha/beta testing is over, new binaries will be provided.